rozzilla/rozzilla/README.md

 ## 💻 Introduction

-I'm excited to work with open-source languages and technologies!
+I'm excited to work with open-source projects!

 ## 🔭 What can you find on my profile?

 - personal projects
-- contributions I made to some open-source projects
+- contributions I made to open-source projects

 ## 📫 How can you reach me?